Have you made pressed sandwiches before?

 I made them for the first time about a year ago and since then, I’ve LOVED them as an easy lunch that lasts me for several days or for a simple dinner.

 They’re also perfect for picnics since you can assemble them ahead of time and then toss them in your picnic basket when it’s time to head out.
-One of the things on Ella’s 2017 bucket list was a family picnic, so we’re hoping to do that in the next month or so while the weather is nice and this sandwich will definitely be coming along.
+One of the things on Ella’s 2017 bucket list was a family picnic, so we’re hoping to do that in the next month or so while the weather is nice and these make ahead sandwiches will definitely be coming along.

 Plus, I always like a recipe that you can change up depending on what you have on hand.